 Kimberly Woods-Burch has more than 20 years of experience helping businesses and their employees grow and develop.
 As the Director of Human Resources, she sees her department’s role as the “caregiver for the caregiver” and is working hard to develop a well-trained workforce.
 Making sure the staff at Stanford Youth Solutions is secure and well taken care of is critical, and the first step toward effectively serving the children and families in the Sacramento community.

 Tonya joined Stanford Youth Solutions in 2016 to develop the School Based Services Program and has since moved into leading the Therapeutic Behavioral Services and Juvenile Justice Crime Prevention Programs.
-Her background includes extensive mental health treatment to children with severe emotional disturbance and she has been a Licensed Marriage and Family Therapist since 2004.
+Her background includes extensive mental health treatment for children with severe emotional disturbance and she has been a Licensed Marriage and Family Therapist since 2004.

 Yuri began her tenure at Stanford Youth Solutions in 2007, as a Social Worker in the Foster Care Program.
 She brought 15 years of experience working with youth and families in various settings.
 Yuri also served as the Clinical Program Manager for the Foster Care Program and later, the Juvenile Justice and Crime Prevention Program prior to her current leadership role.
-Yuri is a Licensed Clinical Social Worker, with a Master’s in Social Work from Sacramento State University and a B.A.